Ishika-tyagi/FashionHub/README.md

 # FashionHub Project
 This is a Spring Boot project for FashionHub, an online fashion store platform.

-This project is originally created by my friend.
+This project is originally created by my friend Adtiya.
 I contributed the following updates and improvements:

-## What I have done
+## My Contributions

 - **Home Page Enhancements**
   - Added **drop-down menus** for categories.